spierala/blog-posts/mini-rx-comparison.md

 FYI: The separate Store states are merged into one big state object to make all state inspectable with the Redux DevTools.
 See the Akita DevTools source [here](https://github.com/datorama/akita/blob/master/libs/akita/src/lib/devtools.ts).

 ### 5. Cross-state selection
-How easily can we select state from other store instances and pull that state into our current State Service?
+How can we select state from other store instances and pull that state into our current State Service?

 #### MiniRx Feature Store
 Every Feature Store state integrates into the global state object.
 Therefore, the corresponding feature states can be selected at anytime from the `Store`(!) instance using `store.select`.